 Smaller shipping containers, like the 8ft, 9ft, and 10ft units, makes them suitable for transporting smaller cargo quantities, optimising freight for businesses with lesser shipping needs.

 They are often used to address a range of domestic storage needs, thanks to their compact dimensions and adaptability.
 These containers are ideal for confined spaces and smaller storage requirements in residential areas for secure storage of household items, garden supplies, motorbike storage pods or bicycles.
-Many innovative minds have also transformed these containers into tiny homes, hobby rooms, or personalised workshops, leveraging their manageable size and customizable nature.
+Many innovative minds have also transformed these containers into tiny homes, hobby rooms, or personalised workshops, leveraging their manageable size and customisable nature.

 Businesses often repurpose these smaller containers into compact mobile offices or kiosks, secure storage units or as construction site storage, benefiting from their portability and ease of modification and catering to those looking for mobility and flexibility.